Cimitero delle Fontanelle

 Cimitero delle Fontanelle, Napoli, Italy.
 Public Domain.

 In 1804 the Décret Impérial sur les sépultures was signed by Napoleon.
-Also known as edict of Saint-Cloud, it made burials inside cities illegal.
-And as Naples was under French rule at that time it also applied to the city.
+Also known as Edict of Saint-Cloud, it made burials inside cities illegal.
+And as Naples was under French rule at that time, it also applied to the city.
 The cemetery became an official resting place for the indigent dead.
 This ended after the cholera epidemic of 1837.

 The unique architecture of the place made it a location in various movies.
 The most famous is probably Viaggio in Italia from 1954 directed by Roberto Rosselini, with Ingrid Bergman.
 The place became a historical site, was restored and finally opened to the public.
 Rather exceptional is the fact that there is no entrance fee.
 Only scammers are selling tickets to the place, so please do not buy them.
 Only the guided tours cost money and are highly recommended.
 You best book them on the official website.
-The site is currently [2020] closed for renovation, check the official website for updates.